-- A. Upon demotion due to reduction in force, employee request, for cause, or for Alternate Job Placement Program (AJPP), the employee shall be paid at the highest step in the lower pay grade that provides a minimum 10% decrease in pay and does not exceed the top step of the new pay range. - B. When an employee is returned to his/hertheir former classification during the probationary period following a promotion, his/hertheir pay shall be restored to the rate in effect prior to the promotion as though a promotion had not been granted.
-In such instances, the employee shall be eligible for any performance pay increase he/she normally would have received.
+- A. Upon demotion due to reduction in force, employee request, for cause, or for Alternate Job Placement (AJP), the employee shall be paid at the highest step in the lower pay grade that provides a minimum 10% decrease in pay and does not exceed the top step of the new pay range. - B. When an employee is returned to their former classification during the probationary period following a promotion, their pay shall be restored to the rate in effect prior to the promotion as though a promotion had not been granted.
+In such instances, the employee shall be eligible for any pay increase he/she normally would have received.